Tienisto/routerino/README.md

 [![pub package](https://img.shields.io/pub/v/named_routes.svg)](https://pub.dev/packages/named_routes)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+Add names to routes without a declarative pattern and without build_runner!

-This opinionated package provides extension methods for `BuildContext` to push routes.
+This **opinionated** package provides extension methods for `BuildContext` to push and pop routes.

-...and automatically add a name to the route so you can track it in sentry!
+Route names are very useful for sentry tracking.

-## Overview
+## Philosophy

-**NO** to declaration of all routes aka [go_router](https://pub.dev/packages/go_router)
+**NO** to declaration of all routes like in [go_router](https://pub.dev/packages/go_router)

 **NO** to build_runner